RandomNerd01/Points-Survival-Damage-Kill/README.md

 ## How to use it in game

+You have to download my Minecraft-Event-Scoreboard plugin.
+Then before '/battle', admins have to '/startgame'.

 1) Use the command '/battle' to start the point acquisition for a period of time